-WHY GO: The Laurel Highlands region of Western PA, about an hour southeast of Pittsburgh, is so spectacular, it proved the ideal setting for several Frank Lloyd Wright masterpieces.
+WHY GO: The Laurel Highlands region of Southwestern PA, about an hour southeast of Pittsburgh, is so spectacular, it proved the ideal setting for several Frank Lloyd Wright masterpieces.

-It’s also where you’ll find the hometown of both “Mr. Rogers” and Arnold Palmer (Latrobe), a small town Art Museum that won a major Architectural Design award, a “Truman-Show-”perfect small town, fantastic whitewater rafting, and one of the most unusual yet luxurious resorts so quirky, it could serve as Poster Child for the offbeat Getaway Mavens.
+This recreational region is also where you’ll find the hometown of both “Mr. Rogers” and Arnold Palmer (Latrobe), a small town Art Museum that won a major Architectural Design award, a “Truman-Show-”perfect small town, fantastic whitewater rafting, picturesque covered bridges, and one of the most unusual yet luxurious resorts so quirky, it could serve as Poster Child for the offbeat Getaway Mavens.

-Encompassing 3,000 square miles from PA’s highest mountains (3,213 ft) to the deepest river gorge (Youghiongheny River), The Laurel Highlands, touted as “Pittsburgh’s playground,” doesn’t have to shout out its many merits.
+Encompassing 3,000 square miles of forested mountains, from the highest point in Pennsylvania – Mount Davis at 3,213 ft – to the deepest river gorge (Youghiogheny River), The Laurel Highlands, touted as “Pittsburgh’s playground,” doesn’t have to shout about its many merits.
 Go, and you’ll be literally and figuratively swept away.

-What To Do in The Laurel Highlands, PA
+Things To Do in The Laurel Highlands PA

-Take the “Behind the Scenes Tour” of this weekend home, designed by legendary architect, Frank Lloyd Wright for Pittsburgh department store magnate, Edgar Kaufman and his family.
+Take the “Behind the Scenes Tour” of Fallingwater, a weekend home designed by legendary architect, Frank Lloyd Wright for Pittsburgh department store magnate, Edgar Kaufman and his family.
 Built between 1936 and ’37, this was Wright’s mid-career masterpiece; a composition of stone, wood, and glass cantilevered over cascading water.

 Deep Dive Tour of Fallingwater